Frequently Asked Questions

 Maintain the finish

-If there's a question you have about our business, services, pricing or custom furniture design in general that we didn't answer, just contact us and we'll be happy to help!
+If there's a question you have about Rabbit + The Oak, my services, pricing or custom furniture design in general that I didn't answer, just contact me and we'll be happy to help!